Substitution of Parties

 The rules for Title XVI or Supplemental Security Income (SSI) are narrower than that of a Social Security Disability claim.
 If the applicant had an SSI claim pending at the time of his or her death, the Claimant’s surviving spouse, who was either living with the disability applicant at the time of the applicant’s death or within 6 months of the applicant’s death, may continue an already-filed SSI claim.
 Similarly, parents of a deceased child who had a SSI claim pending may also collect the underpayment of the child as long as the parents had been living with the child within 6 months of the child’s death.

-For more information on the Social Security disability process and substitution of parties, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on the Social Security disability process and substitution of parties, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
+Attorneys at Law today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C.
+Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.